lewisdaly/mywell-server/paper/tech4dev_abstract.md

 **Abstract:**

+MyWell is an application for data-driven insights of groundwater at the village level.
+MyWell crowdsources well level indicators from a group of connected farmers using SMS or a smartphone application.

 ### Old one:

 Citizen science is when everyday citizens are involved in scientific study.
 Citizen science allows professionals to harness a large of resources, and amateurs the opportunity to contribute to science.
 Crowdsourcing, or obtaining information from the general public can be a method of citizen science (Howe, 2006).
 The growth of mobile networks and the ubiquity of mobile phones in low income countries (Pew, 2014) has created an opportunity for innovation around crowdsourced citizen science to solve practical problems.